Morrisdev/angular-typescript-webpack/README.md

 # angular-typescript-webpack

-Angular + Typescript + Webpack build with Karma and wallaby tests support.
+Angular + Typescript + Webpack build with Karma and wallaby tests support..
 And this all with sourcemaps in production support!!

 ### Install